thomasnield/katacoda-scenarios/oreilly-introduction-to-regular-expressions-02-anchors/string_anchors.md

 The document starts with the letter "F" so that is what is returned.
 If the first character was not alphabetic, no return would come back at all.

-You can lso qualify the end of the document or string with `\Z`.
-To match the last character in a document, only if it is an alphabetic letter, follow the character range with `\Z`:
+You can also qualify the end of the document or string with `\Z`.
+To match the last character in a document, only if it is an alphabetic letter, follow a character range with `\Z`:

 `findall(regex='[A-Za-z]\Z', file='recipe.txt')`{{execute}}